sanketkale27/Asp.Net-MVC-Task/ReadMe.txt

 Following are the information about folder

-1. Student Managment System.dox - Task explanation in detail
+1. Student Managment System.doc - Task explanation in detail

 2. Project Code-Student Managment System
   		Business Layer